 ITB landfill operators noticed a dramatic influx of perfectly working iPad 2s on Thursday morning.
-Commoners flocked to the landfill from the surrounding Trailwood of Tears neighborhood and began stockpiling the discarded iPad 2s.

-It appears that the increase can be attributed to ITB children who discarded their current iPads as they prepared to demand that their parents buy them the new iPad, which was announced by Apple on Wednesday afternoon.
+It appears that the increase can be attributed to ITB children who discarded their current iPads as they prepared to demand that their parents buy them the newest iPad, which was announced by Apple on Wednesday afternoon.

 One ITB student shared a reaction that was fairly widespread throughout ITB classrooms, “I was watching the live blog of the Apple event on my iPad 2 while we were going over some crap in AP U.S. History.
 Once they announced the retina display and 4G LTE compatibility I just walked across the room, opened the window, and threw my iPad 2 as hard as I could, hoping it would land in the dumpsters behind the cafeteria.”